ISCDtoolbox/MPD/README.md

 Type 'spacefill off' to remove the atom but keep the interaction between them.

-Finally, in order to save multiple *.jpg photo from a molecule (after having adjusted the view thanks to the previous commands), one can type in the Console (here we take the example of *.obj file)
+Finally, in order to save multiple *.jpg photo from a molecule (after having adjusted the view thanks to the previous commands), one can type in the Console (here we take the example of *.obj files)

 	for (var i=0; i<=9; i=i+1)
  	  var objName="pathOfTheFile/nameOfTheFileWithoutExtension."+(i)+".obj"